 With a strong desire to support the children and youth in the Lower Mainland, founding board members Cecil S. Walker and well-known men’s clothier Murray Goldman got involved with Big Brothers shortly after the mentoring movement came out west.
 Goldman was introduced to the idea when one of his clients, then Executive Director Donald Waring, joked that he would agree to buy a suit from him in exchange for his participation.

 Big Brothers of Greater Vancouver was established in 1978.
-We now run our prevention-based mentoring programs in Burnaby, Delta, Surrey, New Westminster, the North Shore, Richmond, the Tri-Cities and Vancouver, with a satellite agency along the Sea-to-Sky Corridor.
+We now run our prevention-based mentoring programs in Burnaby, Delta, Surrey, New Westminster, the North Shore, Richmond, the Tri-Cities, and Vancouver.

 We have a broad service area for a diverse group of individuals.
 Today the young people who need a mentor come from all walks of life.